-In August 2020, we executed a loan agreement, or the EIB Loan Agreement, with the European Investment Bank, or EIB, for a principal amount of \notin 20.0 million, divided into three tranches of tranche 1 in the amount of \notin 7.0 million, tranche 2 in the amount of \notin 6.0 million and tranche 3 in the amount of \notin 7.0 million, or the EIB Loan.
+In August 2020, we executed a loan agreement, or the EIB Loan Agreement, with the European Investment Bank, or EIB, for a principal amount of €20.0 million, divided into three tranches of tranche 1 in the amount of €7.0 million, tranche 2 in the amount of €6.0 million and tranche 3 in the amount of €7.0 million, or the EIB Loan.
 Under the EIB Loan Agreement, the EIB Loan tranche balances are due six years from their respective disbursement dates.
 In connection with disbursement of each tranche, EIB is entitled to receive certain warrants, or the EIB Warrants.
-In November 2020, we initiated the process to receive the funds from the disbursement of tranche 1 of the EIB Loan in the aggregate amount of \notin 7.0 million but due to the timing of the IPO we did not finalize a disbursement offer.
-In connection therewith, EIB received, 351,036 EIB Warrants, which vest immediately, pursuant to the terms of a separate warrant agreement, or the EIB Warrant Agreement.
-Under Article 18, Paragraph 2 of the Statute of the European Investment
+In November 2020, we initiated the process to receive the funds from the disbursement of tranche 1 of the EIB Loan in the aggregate amount of €7.0 million but due to the timing of the IPO we did not finalize a disbursement offer.
+In connection therewith, EIB received 351,036 EIB Warrants, which vested immediately, pursuant to the terms of a separate warrant agreement, or the EIB Warrant Agreement.
+As of December 31, 2021, we initiated the draw down of the first tranche of the EIB Loan Agreement amounting to €7.0 million.
+The Company received the first tranche of €7.0 million on February 17, 2022.

-Bank, or the EIB Statute, establishing EIB, a direct equity investment by EIB requires a separate authorization from the EIB Board of Governors pursuant to which the EIB Board of Directors, acting by qualified majority, has to establish the terms and conditions of such direct equity investment.
+Under Article 18, Paragraph 2 of the Statute of the European Investment Bank, or the EIB Statute, establishing EIB, a direct equity investment by EIB requires a separate authorization from the EIB Board of Governors pursuant to which the EIB Board of Directors, acting by qualified majority, has to establish the terms and conditions of such direct equity investment.
 Under the EIB Statute, in the absence of a separate authorization from the EIB Board of Governors, commercial shareholdings financed from EIB's own resources are not allowed.
 Since the EIB Loan is being made from EIB's own resources, the EIB Statute does not allow EIB to acquire any of our ordinary shares, therefore, we fully expect that if and when EIB exercises the EIB Warrants, it will do so on either a net cash settlement basis at a price equal to the market price on the date of exercise thereof, or by means of exercising its right to cause us to purchase the EIB Warrants at a purchase price equal to the volume weighted average price per ordinary share, or VWAP, for a period of six months following the exercise of such Put Right.
-In the first six months following the completion of our initial public offering that occurred in February 2021, the VWAP price to be paid by us is calculated for the entire period from the completion of our public offering until the exercise of the Put Right.
+In the first six months following the completion of our IPO that occurred in February 2021, the VWAP price to be paid by us is calculated for the entire period from the completion of our IPO until the exercise of the Put Right.
 Since we fully expect the EIB Warrants to be cash settled, we do not expect them to affect our share capital at any time.
-However, since the amount of cash that we will need in order to meet our obligations to pay the amounts due and payable to EIB upon the exercise of the EIB Warrants is based on valuations to be determined in the future and, therefore, cannot be determined as of the date of this Form 20-F, we may not have sufficient funds on hand to pay such amounts in which case we may be required to use a portion of the funds raised from our initial public offering for such payments.
-EIB's right to exercise the EIB Warrants are subject to a 180-day lock-up period from the date of the completion of our initial public offering.
-For a more detailed discussion of the terms of the EIB Warrants see the section herein entitled "Description of Share Capital --- Our EIB Warrants."
+However, since the amount of cash that we will need in order to meet our obligations to pay the amounts due and payable to EIB upon the exercise of the EIB Warrants is based on valuations to be determined in the future and, therefore, cannot be determined as of the date of this Form 20-F, we may not have sufficient funds on hand to pay such amounts in which case we may be required to use a portion of the funds raised from our follow-on offering and/or our IPO for such payments.
+For a more detailed discussion of the terms of the EIB Warrants see the section herein entitled "Description of Share Capital - Our EIB Warrants."